masonSmigel/sas_pipeline/README.md

 command line commands are designed for high level management of the project.
 This includes things like creating new entities, seting your workspace and removing entities.

+NOTE: use the help flag in the command line for full docmentaion

 `setstudio`: sets the current active studio

 `setshow`: sets the current active show